friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [AirInfo](./gpts/know-the-details-of-airplanes.md) AirInfo is an interactive app that provides you with detailed information about any airplane model you want to know more about.
 Simply enter the model of the airplane you're interested in and AirInfo will give you all the specifications and answer an
 - [jkxwGPT](./gpts/jkxwgpt.md) التحدث مع الذكاء الاصطناعي بعربيه
 - [Code Simplizer](./gpts/code-simplizer.md) The best Prompt For make your code Simpler!
-- [X-PLOIT](./gpts/x-ploit-2.md) X-PLOIT can make your virus/backdoor/trojan code less detectable by anti-virus.
-Just paste the powershell or any other virus code that you created, and then it should take out unnecessary pieces of it.
 - [Implement network attached block device backed on AWS S3](./gpts/implement-network-attached-block-device-backed-on-aws-s3.md) Implement network attached block device backed on AWS S3
 - [Variable Change](./gpts/variable-change.md) Change all variables in the class
 - [KΛRMΛ](./gpts/krm-1.md) This is KΛRMΛ ΛI which can do a little bit of most things